thegoodwei/AccessPass/README.md

-# AccessPass
-DRM encrypted videos, with erc1155 tokenized license keys and shared royalty.

-# Encrypted Video NFT-Key; dApp
+# AccessPass, Smart Contract dApp in Rust, enabling premium videos with tokenized access keys

-This dApp allows users to buy, sell, and play encrypted videos using non-fungible tokens (NFTs).
-The dApp is implemented in Rust and uses the Yew framework for the user interface.
-The NFTs are implemented as ERC1155 tokens on the Ethereum blockchain.
+This dApp allows users to buy, sell, and play DRM encrypted videos with an access key embedded in semi-fungible tokens (NFTs).
+The NFTs are implemented as ERC1155 tokens on the Ethereum blockchain and integrates shared royalties with 0xSplit.
+The dApp is implemented in Rust and uses the Yew framework for the basic user interface provided.

-# Summary
+## Summary

 #### The AccessPass.rs Smart Contract is implemented on the Ethereum network using the ERC1155 standard, which allows for both fungible and non-fungible tokens in a single contract.
 The Dapp is built using Rust and Yew, and provides a user-friendly interface for interacting with the Smart Contract.